ckan/ckanext-harvest/README.rst

 *   groups_filter_exclude: Exactly the same as organizations_filter_exclude but for
     groups.

+*   tags_filter_include: Exactly the same as organizations_filter_include but for
+    groups.

+*   tags_filter_exclude: Exactly the same as organizations_filter_exclude but for
+    groups.

 Here is an example of a configuration object (the one that must be entered in the configuration field)::